lilymkrtchyan/armJewelers-website/design-plan/design-journey.md

 - comment: TEXT,
 - product_id: INTEGER {NN, FK},
 - user_id: INTEGER {NN, FK}

+UPDATE: I have not implemented the comments table as it was beyond the scope of this assignment.

 PRIMARY KEY (id)
 FOREIGN KEY (product_id) REFERENCES products(id)